The higher education system in the Republic of Moldova

 According to Article 35 of the Constitution of the Republic of Moldova, the right to education is a fundamental right of every citizen.
 The access to education is equal, free and merit-based, and the state education is free and secular.

 In the Republic of Moldova, higher education is optional and represents the highest level of education.
-Any person who holds a high school (lyceum) diploma can benefit from higher education.
-Free higher education, funded from the state budget, can be accessed only once for each cycle of higher education, within limits of available places.
+Any person who holds a high school diploma (baccalaureate diploma) can benefit from higher education.
+Free higher education, funded from the state budget, can be accessed by one person only once for each cycle of higher education, within limits of available places.
 At the same time, the citizens of the Republic of Moldova can benefit from studies with mixed funding, as well as studies for a fee.

-Higher education is performed on two channels – academic and advanced professional – and is structured in three cycles (with exception of medical and pharmaceutical education):
+Higher education is performed in two ways – academic and advanced professional – and is structured in three cycles (with exception of architecture; medical and pharmaceutical education):

 Cycle I – Bachelor (3-4 years; 180-240 credits);

 Cycle II – Master (1.5-2 years; 90-120 credits, 30 credits for each semester);

 Cycle III – Ph.D.
 (3-4 years; 180 credits).